joelandman/nyble/README.md

 # make TARGET=/outerspace  print-TARGET
 TARGET = /outerspace

+# # install to a physical disk/raid/device you have mounted at /mnt/root
+# make PHYSICAL=1

 # make print-NYBLE_KERNEL
 NYBLE_KERNEL = 1

 # make NYBLE_KERNEL=0 print-NYBLE_KERNEL
 NYBLE_KERNEL = 0
 ```

 Upon successful completion of the build, you will have a kernel and initramfs located in ```${TARGET}/boot/``` that you may use for PXE booting.